icons8/icons-docs/docs/index.md

 + **Designers.** Provides an option to choose between icons made by our in-house team or those created by independent authors.

 **Recolor option** allows you to quickly recolor the results and see if the icons will match your project.
-It has 5 basic colors for the sake of simplicity, but you can use the [Editor](#editor) for further customization.
+It has a basic pre-set palette for the sake of simplicity, but you can paste a HEX-code or use the [Editor](#editor) for further customization.

 <details>